-Justice League is set to release in theaters nationwide on Friday, Nov.
-17. DC’s heroes will be joining forces to take on Steppenwolf, the evil agent of Darkseid who is hell-bent on finding the three Mother Boxes on Earth and using them to destroy every living thing on the planet.
+Justice League was released in Nov.
+2017.
+In the film, DC’s heroes join forces to take on Steppenwolf, the evil agent of Darkseid who is hell-bent on finding the three Mother Boxes on Earth and using them to destroy every living thing on the planet.
 And he would’ve gotten away with it too, if it weren’t for those meddling superheroes!

 Good: It doesn’t take itself too seriously